codeboss1122/.minecraft-pi-chat/README.md

 sudo chmod 777 chat

-3)make sure that minecraft is open and you are in a world.
+3) make sure that minecraft is open and you are in a world.
-4)run:
+4) run:

 ./chat